 Looks

 These two machines look surprisingly similar.
-This is probably because the Z8 is one of the best-looking automatic coffee machines so there wasn’t much room for improvement when designing the Jura Z10.
+Probably because the Z8 is one of the best-looking espresso machines so there wasn’t much room for improvement when designing the Jura Z10.

-If we’re being picky, the water tank looks a little nicer on the Z10.
-Plus, the touchscreen is a little sharper although it’s exactly the same size as the Z8’s.
-But both very much look the part of premium coffee machines.
+If we’re being picky, the water tank looks a little nicer on the Z10 (and doesn’t show scratches as easily.)
+Plus, the touchscreen is a little sharper although it’s the same size as the Z8’s.
+But they both look like premium coffee machines.

 The bean hopper cover looks a little slicker on the Z10.
 But given it’s on the top of the machine and not that obvious, this is a very minor detail that definitely doesn’t constitute a “glow up”.